Triticum aestivum L.

 Soil Tolerances:

-pH: Tolerant of strongly acidic to moderately alkaline soils (5.1-8.4)
+pH: Tolerant of strongly acid to moderately alkaline soils (5.1-8.4).

-Flooding: Tolerant only of brief flooding (3-6 days)
+Flooding: Tolerant of brief flooding only (3-6 days).

 Suitability Maps